hikarimn/TechTogether/README.md

 We advertised the software by making an informative webpage where recruiters can create an account with their organization.
 They are able to use our software once they are authenticated.
 They would be taken to the interface which currently includes resume screening and would be brought to a screen where they can specify what they are looking for in job candidates and where they can upload the resumes they receive for the opening.

 ### How to evaluate resumes
-We used three measures using the IBM Cloud platform:</br>
+We used three measures on IBM Cloud platform:</br>
 - how close the keywords used in the resume are to the words used in the job description</br>
 - how close categorically close the resume and the job description are (i.e. taking into account the context of written work)</br>
 - how close the concepts in the resume are to the concepts in the job description (i.e. taking into account underlying ideas in the writing)</br>